 The 5th World Film Festival of Bangkok opened on 25th October and will close on 4th November.
 Most screenings take place at Esplanade Cineplex.
-The Festival's main attraction is a sidebar event: Jiri Menzel, one of the leading directors of 1960s Czech cinema, will speak about his classic Closely Observed Trains, at the Foreign Correspondents' Club of Thailand on 1st November.
+The Festival's main attraction is a sidebar event: Jiri Menzel, one of the leading directors of 1960s Czech cinema, will speak about his classic Closely Observed Trains, at the Foreign Correspondents' Club of Thailand (FCCT) on 1st November.

 Taiwanese drama Help Me Eros, directed by and starring Lee Kang-Sheng, is screening on 31st October and 2nd November.
 Kang-Sheng has acted in several films by Tsai Ming-Liang, and Help Me Eros is clearly influenced by him.
 Many scenes are filmed with diagonal compositions from a static camera, with the action contained within a corner of the frame, as befitting the film's lonely, uncommunicative characters.
 There are two clips from a fictional TV cookery show, in which a carp is filleted alive and an unhatched ostrich is fried.